lyntan01/Orbital-Project/README.md

 #### **2.3.2 Leaderboard**

-This feature allows users to see the Top 10 skincare products and top 10 makeup products, ranked based on the products' average rating given by our users.
+This feature allows users to see the Top 10 skincare products and Top 10 makeup products, ranked based on the products' average rating given by our users.

 ![leaderboard](https://i.imgur.com/BtZVleJ.png)